 Estimated materials cost for all workshops: $150-$250.

-Provides a highly engaging opportunity to combine various media and written ideas into art work.
+This workshop provides a highly engaging opportunity to combine various media and written ideas into artwork.
 Students explore a variety of book formats, concepts, and binding techniques while designing a unique book form that incorporates their own creative writing and images using drawing, collage, photographic, and printmaking processes.
 Emphasis is on personal expression through book style and content.

 This workshop introduces light- and lens-based imaging using a variety of digital tools.
 Students learn selective exposure, compression, image capture, editing, color management, and printing.
 Note: Students should bring their own digital camera that has at least 5 megapixels resolution and optical zoom.

-Challenges students to work in different drawing media such as bamboo reed pen, charcoal, and mixed media in the progression of tempos and moods to develop skills to perceive the human figure as an interactive force in their art.
+This workshop challenges students to work in different drawing media such as bamboo reed pen, charcoal, and mixed media in a progression of tempos and moods to develop skills to convey the human figure as an interactive force in their art.
 Students produce a portfolio of figure drawings that range in style from the traditional to more modern and self-reflective approaches.

-Introduces basic techniques of video production and the creative process as it relates to the moving image.
+This workshop introduces basic techniques of video production and the creative process as it relates to the moving image.
 Students learn about lighting, camera technology, and video and sound editing.
-In addition to technical concerns, participants examine formal artistic principles and thematic approaches as well as
+In addition to technical concerns, participants examine formal artistic principles and thematic approaches as well as collaborative production concepts.

-Introduces the basic concepts of web design through the development of a personal portfolio website.
+This workshop introduces the basic concepts of web design through the development of a personal portfolio website.
 Topics include an introduction to understanding web environments and technologies, site structures, navigation methods, online site development tools, and the creation of a fully functional website through the use of a content management system.
-Upon completion, students will be able to independently maintain their personal web space while developing, updating and adding additional content over time.
+Upon completion, students will be able to independently maintain their personal web space while developing, updating, and adding additional content over time.